Total fertility rate: Canada

-In 2023, the TFR of Canada was 1.26.
+In 2024, the TFR of Canada was 1.25.

 United States

 After a relatively stable birth rate for thirty years, the number of live births per 100 women aged 15 to 44 resumed a decline beginning in 2008.

 The fertility rate in the U.S. has been in a downward trend, and is now below the replacement rate of 2.1 births.

+The US rate of natural increase—birth rate minus death rate—has declined, indicating slower population growth.

-The total fertility rate in the United States after World War II peaked at about 3.8 children per female in the late 1950s, dropped to below replacement in the early 70s, and by 1999 was at 2 children.
+The total fertility rate in the United States after World War II peaked at about 3.8 children per female in the late 1950s, dropped to below replacement in the early 1970s, and by 1999 was at 2 children.
 Currently, the fertility is below replacement among those native born, and above replacement among immigrant families, most of whom come to the US from countries with higher fertility.
 However, the fertility rate of immigrants to the US has been found to decrease sharply in the second generation, correlating with improved education and income.
-In 2021, the US TFR was 1.664, ranging between over 2 in some states and under 1.6 in others.
+In 2025, the US TFR was 1.59, ranging between over 1.9 in some states and under 1.4 in others.